qpdf/qpdf/manual/cli.rst

-The options discussed in this section tell qpdf to apply transformations that change the structure of a PDF file without changing the content.
+The options discussed in this section tell qpdf to apply transformations that change the structure of a PDF file without changing its content.
 Examples include creating linearized (web-optimized) files, adding or removing encryption, restructuring files for older viewers, and rewriting files for human inspection, among others.
 See also :ref:`modification-options`.